Jessie Bond: Beginnings

 Bond was born in Camden Town, London, the third of five children (and eldest daughter) born to John Bond Jr, a piano maker, and Elizabeth née Simson, a lawyer's daughter.
 Bond and her siblings were given a musical education, and her mother often took the children to see theatre.
 When Jessie Bond was a young girl, her family moved to Liverpool, where she grew up.
-At the age of eleven, she played a Beethoven piano sonata in a concert.
+At the age of ten, she played a Beethoven piano sonata in a concert.
 To help with family expenses, Bond taught music as a teenager.
 At the age of sixteen, she began to study singing, which she much preferred to teaching.
 The same year, at Hope Hall (now the Everyman Theatre) in Liverpool, she accompanied the music students of professor Isouard Praeger, her piano teacher.
 The next year, she made her own concert singing debut.

 Bond's mother took her to see Ferdinand Alexis Schottländer (d.
 1885), the director of a choral society in Liverpool, who she hoped would be able to help Bond's singing career.
 Schottländer was ten years older than Bond and had travelled, and the teenaged Bond became fascinated by him, breaking off her previous relationship.
 Under Schottländer's tutelage, Bond's voice developed rapidly.
 She gave her first public vocal performance in November 1869 at a concert of his pupils, singing "Ah! quel giorno" from Semiramide and a song by her teacher.
 She soon became the leading contralto soloist at the Seel Street Benedictine Church (now known as St. Peter's Catholic Church) in the same city.
 Her father's enquiries revealed that Schottländer was a "bad lot", and he forbade any engagement until Bond was older.